 Recent additional commissions include those from the Aspen Music Festival and School, Tanglewood Music Center, Boston Musica Viva, Daejeon Philharmonic Orchestra, a Jerome Fund for New Music commission for the Momenta Quartet, New York Youth Symphony, ASCAP/Society of Composers Inc., Le Train Bleu, Winsor Music, Youth Orchestras of Prince William, Composers Conference and Chamber Music Center at Wellesley College, and Atlantic Coast Conference Band Directors Association.

-Nathan’s works have been presented by orchestras including the Boston Symphony Orchestra (with conductor Andris Nelsons), National Symphony Orchestra, Boston Modern Orchestra Project (BMOP), Charlotte Symphony Orchestra, American Composers Orchestra, Omaha Symphony Chamber Orchestra, A Far Cry, Aspen Concert Orchestra, Daejeon Philharmonic Orchestra (South Korea), and Yale Symphony Orchestra and Brown University Orchestra.
+Nathan’s works have been presented by orchestras including the Boston Symphony Orchestra (with conductor Andris Nelsons), National Symphony Orchestra, Boston Modern Orchestra Project (BMOP), Charlotte Symphony Orchestra, American Composers Orchestra (in their composer readings), Omaha Symphony Chamber Orchestra, A Far Cry, Aspen Concert Orchestra, Daejeon Philharmonic Orchestra (South Korea), and Yale Symphony Orchestra and Brown University Orchestra.
 Chamber ensembles that have featured his work include the Berlin Philharmonic’s Scharoun Ensemble, International Contemporary Ensemble, Boston Symphony Chamber Players, Nouvel Ensemble Moderne, American Brass Quintet, Boston Musica Viva, Collage New Music, JACK Quartet, Momenta Quartet, American Modern Ensemble, Melos Ethos Ensemble, Spectra Ensemble, Damocles Trio, Aspen Contemporary Ensemble, Tanglewood New Fromm Players, Britten-Pears Ensemble, Mirari Brass Quintet, and the Syracuse Society for New Music, among others.
 Performers who have presented Nathan's music include conductor Andris Nelsons, sopranos Dawn Upshaw, Lucy Shelton, Tony Arnold, trombonists Joseph Alessi and Scott Hartman, pianist Gloria Cheng, violists Samuel Rhodes and Roger Tapping, trumpeter Allan Dean and oboist Peggy Pearson, among many others.

 Nathan’s music has been recognized with a 2014 Guggenheim Fellowship, 2013 Rome Prize, 2016 Copland House residency award, ASCAP Foundation Rudolf Nissim Prize, four ASCAP Morton Gould Young Composer Awards, American Academy of Arts and Letters Charles Ives Scholarship, BMI William Schuman Prize, Aspen Music Festival’s Jacob Druckman Prize, ISCM-IAMIC Young Composer Award at the 2012 World Music Days, and First Prize in the ASCAP/SCI National Student Commission Competition.
 In addition, he has received the Leonard Bernstein Fellowship to the Tanglewood Music Center, League of Composers/ISCM Competition, American Modern Ensemble Composition Competition, selection for the American Composers Orchestra Underwood New Music Readings, the Brian M. Israel Prize from the New York Federation of Music Clubs, New York Art Ensemble Young Composer Competition, Dean's Prize from Indiana University, and the Abraham Beekman Cox and Beekman Cannon Friends of Music Prizes from Yale College.